Aurielle/Yui-chan/README.md

 - `--timeout` - specifies time to wait (in seconds) when downloading pictures.
 Defaults to 30 seconds, after this time will the request time out and the picture won't be downloaded.

 ### Full usage example
-Downloads pictures with tag `sakura_kyouko` from Danbooru, pages 35 to 93 to directory `/home/aurielle/danbooru`.
+Downloads pictures with tag *sakura_kyouko* from Danbooru, pages 35 to 93 to directory */home/aurielle/danbooru*.
 Timeout option is not present and defaults to 30 seconds.
 ```
 php yui.php danbooru --dir "/home/aurielle/danbooru" -p 35-93 sakura_kyouko
 ```

-Downloads all pictures matching search of tags `sakura_kyouko width:>=1920 rating:all` from Konachan, into current Yui directory (-> `<yui dir>/download/sakura_kyouko`).
+Downloads all pictures matching search of tags *sakura_kyouko width:>=1920 rating:all* from Konachan, into current Yui directory (*&lt;yui dir&gt;/download/sakura_kyouko*).
 Timeout for requests is 60 seconds.
 ```
 php yui.php konachan -a --timeout 60 "sakura_kyouko width:>=1920 rating:all"
 ```